Sarah Broom

-Sarah Broom (1972–2013) was a New Zealand poet, Oxford graduate, university lecturer and mother of three children.
+Sarah Broom (1972–2013) was a New Zealand poet and university lecturer.
 Her work included two books of poetry, Tigers at Awhitu (published jointly in England and New Zealand) and Gleam.
 After her early death from lung cancer, the Sarah Broom Poetry Prize, was established to remember and celebrate her life and work.

 Biography

 Sarah Kathryn Broom was born in 1972 in Dunedin.
 She grew up in Christchurch and graduated with a Bachelor of Arts in English and psychology from the University of Canterbury.
 She then completed an MA in English Literature at Leeds and DPhil at Oxford University, studying contemporary British and Irish poetry.
 She lectured at Somerville College, Oxford.

 In 1999, in Oxford, she married Michael Gleissner whom she had first met on a Lions Club scholarship to Japan.
 They returned to New Zealand in 2000.
 She took up a post-doctoral fellowship at Massey University in Albany and then lectured in English at the University of Otago.
 She and her family later lived in Glendowie, Auckland.

 Her poetry was published both in New Zealand, in journals such as Bravado, Landfall, Poetry New Zealand and Takahe, and in England in Acumen, Metre, Orbis and Oxford Magazine.

 She was diagnosed with stage-four lung cancer in February 2008, while pregnant with her third child.
 Her daughter was born safely at 30 weeks gestation soon after the diagnosis.

 Tigers at Awhitu which dwelt on themes of relationships, illness and motherhood was published simultaneously in England and New Zealand in 2010.
 The book was accepted on the strength of its first section, and the poems in the second section of the book were all written after her cancer diagnosis.

 She continued to write poetry throughout her treatment over the next few years, which involved participation in experimental drug trials in Australia.

 Sarah Broom was married and had three children.
 She died on 18 April 2013.